jonathanw82/myfavoritetune/README.md

 * Select the artist by clicking on their name and it populates the input box, hyphenated where necessary.
 Works as intended.

 Bug found if the artist name is longer than 2 words.
-The "select your artist" option will be displayed with an empty pic selction list.
+The "select your artist" option will be displayed with an empty pic selection list.
 Also, if the name is random, the same thing happens and does not display "no artist found."
 I have not yet fixed this bug but it will be in future releases of the application.

 * Select the artist by clicking on their name.
 The dropdown clears when clicked.
 Works as intended.